 What causes lactose overload?

 Anything that prevents lactose being digested properly in the intestines can cause lactose overload.
-This might be damage to the special cells that produce the enzyme in the intestine, or if the volume of low fat breast milk passing through the intestines overwhelms the available enzyme.
+Possibilities include (1) damage to the special cells that produce the enzyme in the intestine, (2) if the volume of low fat breast milk passing through the intestines overwhelms the available enzyme or (3) immaturity.

 #1 Damage to the intestinal lining

 If there is any damage to the intestinal lining it can affect the production of the enzyme lactase which is produced in the delicate brush borders of the baby’s intestines.
 Types of damage include inflammation (e.g. irritation from cows’ milk allergy or gluten), bacterial or viral infection (e.g. gastroenteritis) or antibiotic use.
 Other possible causes of damage include partially digested formula, parasites, and some mothers notice a connection with live vaccines such as rotavirus.3 If there is not enough enzyme, large amounts of lactose can pass undigested to the lower bowel.
 Here it will be fermented by bacteria giving the familiar symptoms of gas, discomfort and lots of green watery stools.

 Damage to the brush borders may take some time to heal.
 Pharmacist and breastfeeding specialist Wendy Jones says:

 Average recovery time for the gut of a baby with severe gastroenteritis is 4 weeks, but may be up to 8 weeks for a baby under 3 months.
 For older babies, over about 18 months, recovery may be as rapid as 1 week.
 Medical advice should be sought for any baby with long-term symptoms and/or who is failing to thrive.